muthusathya1/myDSALearning/README.md

 Output Format

-Print A space-separated integers 1 to A.
+Print A space-separated integers A to 1.
 Note: There should be exactly one space after each integer.
-After printing all the integers, print a new line
+Print a new line after printing the A integers